Nom Nom logo

 Probiotic_Pourover.jpg

-Providing the very best in pet health for your family members means more than simply formulating the most nutritionally-balanced recipes and products — it means testing and improving on the science Nom Nom put forward.
-Toward that goal, our R&D team has just completed our first randomized controlled trial.
+Providing the very best in pet health for your family members means more than formulating nutritionally-balanced recipes and products — it means testing and improving on science.
+Toward that goal, a randomized controlled trial was completed.
 These trials are the gold standard of the scientific community.
 The results have recently been published in Animal Microbiome, a journal which focuses exclusively on animal microbiome studies.

 Don’t want to dig too deep into the scientific details?
-Click here to skip to the gist of our findings.
+Click here to skip to the findings.
 Otherwise, keep on reading to find out more!

 The Product

-Hence the name, probiotics help foster good bacteria and can colonize the gut with health-boosting microorganisms.
+Hence the name probiotics, which help foster good bacteria and can colonize the gut with health-boosting microorganisms.

 The hypothesis